tiiuae/ghaf/docs/src/ref_impl/build_and_run.md

 2. Set up the following connections:
    1. Connect the board to a power supply with a USB-C cable.
    2. Connect a Linux laptop to the board with the USB-C cable.
-   3. Connect the Linux laptop to the board with a Micro-USB cable.
+   3. Connect the Linux laptop to the board with a Micro-USB cable to use [serial interface](https://developer.ridgerun.com/wiki/index.php/NVIDIA_Jetson_Orin/In_Board/Getting_in_Board/Serial_Console).

    > For more information on the board's connections details, see the [Hardware Layout](https://developer.nvidia.com/embedded/learn/jetson-agx-orin-devkit-user-guide/developer_kit_layout.html) section of the Jetson AGX Orin Developer Kit User Guide.